brandongregory/dndhelp/src/5e-build-guides/adding-utility-to-any-character.md

 Darkvision allows you to see normally in dim light, but complete darkness is only upgraded to dim light—meaning you’ll still have trouble seeing colors or minute details, and you’ll have disadvantage on Perception checks.
 Your DM may have other penalties for trying to operate normally in complete darkness, like being unable to read, even if you have darkvision.

 The Everbright Lantern is your basic option.
-It’s a lantern that burns forever, and can be clipped to a belt.
+It’s a lantern that burns forever and can be clipped to a belt.

-The Candle of the Deep provides less light and will eventually burn out, but has the benefit of staying lit underwater, in the event that you have to do some diving.
+The Candle of the Deep provides less light and will eventually burn out, but has the benefit of staying lit underwater, in case you have to do some diving.

 The Driftglobe is your deluxe option, having the capability to float along beside you, freeing up your hands, but also having the capability to light up larger areas when needed.